Frequently Asked Questions

 How often should I add water to my battery?

-Flooded lead-acid batteries need to have water added regularly.
+Flooded lead batteries need to have water added regularly.
 That is, pure water needs to be added to each cell, either manually, or through a battery filling system, so that the electrolyte remains in contact with all of the active material on the plates contained in each cell.

 Each cell’s electrolyte level should be no lower than the perforated plate visible when the cell cap is removed.